 Surprisingly enough, this is not an entertainment company, but a company that produces actuators, motion subsystems, motors, and related electromechanical parts for the auto, and medical industries.

 It’s a large worldwide company that’s managed to find its spot among the entertainment giants here in Las Vegas.
 Find jobs at Johnson Electric.

 This is another entertainment-based company that owns and operates casinos and hotel properties in Las Vegas.
 It offers high-quality accommodations and a gambling experience worthy of The Entertainment Capital of the World.
 Find jobs at Wynn Resorts.

-After the Clark County School District, the Clark County Governement is the second single largest employer in Las Vegas.
+After the Clark County School District, the Clark County Government is the second single largest employer in Las Vegas.
 As you might imagine, they have a large variety of jobs located across the Vegas Valley.
-Find Clark County Goverment jobs.
+Find Clark County Government jobs.

 I’ll conclude this list with yet another hotel and casino giant located in Las Vegas.
 Station Casinos owns and operates over a dozen large hotel/casinos.
 Find jobs at Stations Casinos.

 Finding a basic job in Las Vegas is generally pretty easy, especially if you want to work or have experience in the tourism industry.
 Even though tourism accounts for a large majority of the jobs here in Las Vegas, there are other opportunities available depending on your needs.